kobakos/Acrylic_3D_KB/README.md

 ## Temporaly assembling the case
 The first step is to temporary assemble the case before glueing the acrylics together.
 You have to do this because even a minor error can add up to a major error, which will make the plate section unable to fit the bottom section.
 First assemble the bottom section, using these images as a reference.
 The rectangler shaped acrylic with slits(which is omitted in the image) is for mounting the pro micro so it is not necessary for you to assemble it here.
-(If you want to take a closer look at these images,please look at the original images in the images folder in this repository.)
+(If you want to take a closer look at these images, look at the original images in the readme_image folder in this repository.)
 Don't place the switches at this point.
 ![case structure](/readme_images/bottom_bunnkai.png)
 ![case structure](/readme_images/bottom_bunnkai_2.png)